 It’s worth noting that the tie bet has the highest casino advantage in Baccarat of over 14% and is not recommend as a long-term bet in the game.

 Step 3 – Cards are dealt

-The dealer will now deal two cards to the Player and the Dealer face up.
+The dealer will deal two cards to the Player and to the Dealer face up.
 The Player hand acts first and the dealer will decide by a predetermined set of rules if the hand needs to have a third card dealt in order to improve it.
-This rules are:
+These rules are:

 - If the Players hand makes 0-5 then they must draw a 3rd card

-- If the Players hand is 6 o7 then they must stand
+- If the Players hand is 6 or 7 then they must stand

 - If the Players hand is 8 or 9 then both the Player and the Dealers hands stand

 After this the Banker then plays their hand following these 3rd card rules:

 - If the Banker hand is 0-2 then they must draw